FOR IMMEDIATE RELEASE

-Applications will be accepted via email, mail, or hand delivered until Tuesday, February 13th at 5pm.
-If you have any questions or want to hear about last year’s projects, please email email@example.com or call 971.803.2559.
-Please click here to find the application and more information.
+Applications will be accepted via email, mail, or hand delivered until Friday, January 25th, 2019 at 5PM.
+If you have any questions or want to hear about last year’s projects, please email firstname.lastname@example.org or call 971.803.2559.
+Application and more information.

 About -- The Multnomah Youth Commission (MYC) is the official youth policy body for the City of Portland and Multnomah County.
 MYC is a group of up to 42 young people, ages 13-21 who works in the community to foster youth leadership, bring youth voice into government, change policy affecting young people, and shift negative community perceptions about youth.
 To learn more, please visit www.ourcommission.org.